 Cultural Activators for a vision of a Sustainable City

-The role of the artists and creative practitioners in the development and sustenance of Sustainable, Creative Cities was the focus of the Workshop on culture and the arts.
-The workshop addressed the roles of artists and creative workers in the evolution of globalized cities, assessing how an “artistic mode of knowing” can contribute to a transition from creative cities to sustainable creative cities.
-The workshop was led by Sacha Kagan, a researcher and writer on the transdisciplinary perspective of „arts and (un)sustainability.”
+The focus of the workshop was the role of the artists and creative practitioners in the development and sustenance of Sustainable, Creative Cities.
+We addressed the roles of artists and creative workers in the evolution of globalised cities, assessing how an ‘artistic mode of knowing’ can contribute to a transition from creative cities to sustainable creative cities.
+The workshop was led by Sasha Kagan, researcher and writer on the transdisciplinary perspective of ‘Arts and (un)sustainability’.

 Urban Walks in Kiel

-A practical approach to cultural mapping was experienced through specific city walks, which were designed and conducted in cooperation with the Muthesius University of Fine Arts and Design (MKH), the City of Kiel as well as with other networks, working at the intersection of art and design and urban society.
+A practical approach to cultural mapping was experienced through specific city walks.
+These were designed and conducted in cooperation with the Muthesius University of Fine Arts and Design (MKH) and the City of Kiel, as well as with other networks working at the intersection of art and design and urban society.
 The participants had the possibility to select one out of several parallel 2,5 hours urban walks.